danzifire/danzifire.github.io/index.md

 ---
 *Welcome to my blog*

-A man once said "Money can't buy you happiness" but how can one man speak for
+A man once said "*Money can't buy you happiness*" but how can one man speak for

 the whole of humanity